sionar/Dischord/README.md

   }
  ```

- And finally, our activeChannelsReducer slice of state:
+ And finally, our servers reducer:

  ```
  export default (state = {}, action) => {